 The other Middle Blocker award went to Tejani Harvey of Antigua and Barbuda.
 Saint Kitts and Nevis picked up two awards in their baptismal tournament.
 Elkreen Morton won the Best Setter award by a very slim margin and his teammate Ajani Adams got the best scores of the three Liberoes to be used in the tournament.

 Terry Verdant led both Saint Lucia teams from the bench.
 He noted that his national federation is focused on youth development.
 The former Saint Lucia international pointed out that winning at this level can do a lot to boost the visibility of the sport, and to encourage greater participation in school and club competition.
-Saint Lucia also has professional players in Europe, and has taken advantage of a number of scholarships to institutions in the United States over the past three decades.
+Saint Lucia also has professional players in Europe, as well as an increasing scene in volleyball betting by some spectators who bet live on the game’s outcome in Saint Lucia’s favor.
+The team has taken advantage of a number of scholarships to institutions in the United States over the past three decades.

 Saba was the fourth team in the women’s competition, whilst the men’s championship saw two teams each from the Leeward and Windward Islands.
 Overall, it was somewhat disappointing to see the lack of numbers in the two tournaments, considering how vibrant volleyball has been over the years in the Eastern Caribbean.
 Given that these games served as preliminary qualification for the World Junior championships, it’s left to be seen whether this was sufficient preparation for these two Saint Lucian teams, who will now be facing much stiffer challenges going forward.Terry Corwin Adrian FinisterreJournalist